tomclemen/MARS/README.md

 You can access the Kruger National Park base model (see Clemen et al., 2020 for more info) by:

+Unzip the zip file to a location of your choice and open your terminal (linux, mac) or the command line (cmd).
 Navigate to the destination folder 'KNP Base Model' and follow the instructions below:

 ### Start the simulation